skbn/tinyedit/README.md

 - **AmigaOS**: Place .aff and .dic files in `ENVARC:tinyedit/dictionaries` directory
 - **Windows**: Place files in the directory configured in Setup (default: program directory)
 - **Unix/*nix**: Place files in the directory configured in Setup (default: `/usr/share/hunspell` or similar)

+StarDict-compatible dictionaries for offline lookup:
+- Download from https://stardict.uber.space/ (Wayback mirror of original archive)
+- Or from http://download.huzheng.org/ (original archive)
+- Or from https://freedict.org/downloads/ (CC-licensed bilinguals)
+- Place .ifo, .idx, and .dict files in the dictionary directory configured in Setup

 The executable is large, but you don't need any libraries.
 It's optimized for RTG and also works with OCS, ECS, or AGA
 ```